Layering Necklaces Without Tangling: The Guide That Actually Works

 How to Layer Necklaces Without Tangling - The System Behind Every Stack That Actually Works

-Then you get home, pull out your own necklaces, and somehow end up with a knot you need scissors to fix.
+Then you get home, pull out your own necklaces, and somehow end up with a knot you need scissors to fix.Most people think they need better necklaces.
+They don't.

 Why Your Necklaces Keep Tangling (It's Not Bad Luck)

-The real problem with most necklace layering isn't style.
-It's physics.
+The real problem with most necklace layering isn't style-It's physics.

 The 3-Length Rule: Your Necklace Layering Guide